gatsbyjs/gatsby/docs/docs/mdx/plugins.md

-Then configure the plugins. `gatsby-source-filesystem` needs to be pointed at wherever you have your images on disk, `gatsby-remark-images` needs to be a sub-plugin of `gatsby-mdx`, and `gatsby-plugin-sharp` can be included on it's own.
+Then configure the plugins. `gatsby-source-filesystem` needs to be pointed at wherever you have your images on disk, `gatsby-remark-images` needs to be a sub-plugin of `gatsby-mdx`, and `gatsby-plugin-sharp` can be included on its own.

 ```javascript=gatsby-config.js
 module.exports = {